 Our people matter.
 That's why we offer excellent, comprehensive benefits packages to our full-time employees.

 Sustainability is ingrained in our culture and guides how we operate.
 We believe in innovating for the future.

 About Smithfield FoodsHeadquartered in Smithfield, Va. since 1936, Smithfield Foods, Inc. is an American food company with agricultural roots and a global reach.
-Our 63,000 team members are dedicated to producing "Good food.
-Responsibly.®" and have made us one of the world's leading vertically integrated protein companies.
+With more than 60,000 jobs globally, we are dedicated to producing "Good food.
+Responsibly®" and serve as one of the world's leading vertically integrated protein companies.